natethegreate/hent-AI/README.md

 # Getting Started
 You will need all the same requirements as matterport's Mask RCNN implementation, nothing more.
 Note that I am using tensorflow 1.5.0, tensorflow-gpu 1.9.0, and keras 2.2.0.
 I have not been able to get newer combinations stable.
 I use Anaconda3 for my command line.

-Only windows is supported, I do not yet have the funding to get an Apple product for development there.
+Only windows is supported for the executable.
+You can pull this code for linux.

 # The code